dcamper/HPCC-htpasswd4classroom/README.md

 * All users will have to authenticate with a username and password.
 * Regular users will not be able to view other users' workunits.
 * Only the admin users can view all workunits.
-* All other permissions remain the same as with cluster not running any security policies (i.e. wide open).
+* All other permissions remain the same as with a cluster not running any security policies (i.e. wide open).